 Step 3: Provide training where needed

 To ensure greater success, offer training.
-For instance, Beyond Blue's ‘Mental health in the workplace’ toolbox talk training package aims to equip managers with the skills and confidence to encourage conversations about mental health in the workplace, reduce stigma and support staff experiencing a mental health conditions.
+For instance, Beyond Blue's ‘Mental health in the workplace’ toolbox talk training package aims to equip managers with the skills and confidence to encourage conversations about mental health in the workplace, reduce stigma and support staff experiencing mental health conditions.

 Training does not have to be provided all at once.
 You can schedule training sessions on an ongoing basis or an as-needed basis.